Sodium hydroxide: Paint stripper

 A solution of sodium hydroxide in water was traditionally used as the most common paint stripper on wooden objects.
 Its use has become less common, because it can damage the wood surface, raising the grain and staining the colour.

 Water treatment

 Sodium hydroxide is sometimes used during water purification to raise the pH of water supplies.
 Increased pH makes the water less corrosive to plumbing and reduces the amount of lead, copper and other toxic metals that can dissolve into drinking water.

 Historical uses

 Sodium hydroxide has been used for detection of carbon monoxide poisoning, with blood samples of such patients turning to a vermilion color upon the addition of a few drops of sodium hydroxide.
 Today, carbon monoxide poisoning can be detected by CO oximetry.

-In cement mixes, mortars, concrete, grouts
+In cement mixes, mortars, concrete and grouts

 Sodium hydroxide is used in some cement mix plasticisers.
 This helps homogenise cement mixes, preventing segregation of sands and cement, decreases the amount of water required in a mix and increases workability of the cement product, be it mortar, render or concrete.